Estrelaa/AngularPenProse/Overview.md

 ## TypeScript

 If you haven't written in TypeScript before, don't worry!
-If you're familiar with other typed languages like C# or Java, it should feel reasonably familiar.
+If you've used other typed languages like C# or Java, it should feel reasonably familiar.
 There's a [TypeScript Cheatsheet](TypescriptCheatsheet.md) available if you'd like something to refer to: make good use of it!